StevenDuckaert/upwind-ctf-instructions/README.md

 ---

-## Challenge 2 – Query bluePill Order Telemetry
+## Challenge 2 – Query bluePill Order History

 **Goal:** Determine the number of pills ordered by `bluePill`.